Skip to main content

 Information for Blue Badge holders about how ANPR works at the John Radcliffe, Churchill and Horton General Hospital.

-How the ANPR system works
+How ANPR works

 ANPR is a camera‑based system that automatically records vehicle registration number (VRN) / vehicle number plate when vehicles enter and leave hospital sites.
-There are no barriers and no tickets to display.

-All OUH sites operate payment on departure, with the first 30 minutes on site free.
 Patients and visitors must park in designated patient and visitor car parks.
 Vehicles parked in staff car parks or other restricted areas may receive a Parking Charge Notice (PCN).

 Paying for parking